FHe/P3R/README.md

 # P3R
 P3R stands for: **Python PhreeqC Parameter Refinement**.
 It's a Python-PhreeqC coupled code for optimization and statistical analyses of chemical parameters.

-Only Author so far is Frank Heberling, a Geochemist from Karlsruhe.
+Only Author so far is Frank Heberling, Geochemist from Karlsruhe.
 Any contributions / ideas / suggestions are welcome.
 So if you want to join in, just leave me a note.

 The GUI and the optimization routine are largely adapted from the sxrd modul in the **xraypy** project on https://github.com/xraypy/tdl, even though P3R contains quite some new features.